JuliaActors/YAActL.jl/docs/src/internals.md

 The returned value of the [`init!`](@ref) function is saved as an actors state `sta`.
 It is a good practice to have an init function to create a private actor state with defined initial parameters.

-Be careful to [`update!`](@ref) the actor's state since it overwrites it.
-Don't update it with a shared variable.
+Be careful to [`update!`](@ref) the actor's state since this overwrites it.
+Don't update it with a shared variable!

 ## Update Actor State

 Only the actor itself is allowed to update its state in a strictly sequential manner by processing message after message.

-Other actors or users can cause an actor to update its state by sending it a message, which is done implicitly by using the [API](api.md) functions.
+Other actors or users can cause an actor to update its state by sending it a message, which is done implicitly by using the [API](api.md) function [`update!`](@ref).

 ## Behavior Function Arguments

-Julia functions accept mutable types as parameters and  can change their values.
+Julia functions accept mutable types as parameters and can change their values. `YAActL` messages and [API](api.md) functions allow to send mutable variables.

 If your behavior functions get mutable types as parameters, you must ensure that

 - either you don't share those variables between actors
-- or you don't change them by using only [pure functions](https://en.wikipedia.org/wiki/Pure_function) as behavior.
+- or you don't change them by using only [pure functions](https://en.wikipedia.org/wiki/Pure_function) as behaviors.

 ## Global State

-Race conditions can happen if actors in parallel use or modify global variables.
-The best advice is not to use global variables or at least not to share them between actors.
+Race conditions can happen if actors in parallel use or modify global or shared variables.
+The best advice is not to use global or shared variables with actors.

-If for some reason you want to use global variables and share them between actors, you must use the [lock pattern](https://docs.julialang.org/en/v1/manual/multi-threading/#Data-race-freedom) or [atomic operations](https://docs.julialang.org/en/v1/manual/multi-threading/#Atomic-Operations) described in the Julia manual.
+If for some reason you want to use global variables or to share variables between actors, you must use the [lock pattern](https://docs.julialang.org/en/v1/manual/multi-threading/#Data-race-freedom) or [atomic operations](https://docs.julialang.org/en/v1/manual/multi-threading/#Atomic-Operations) described in the Julia manual.
 But both approaches **block** an actor until it succeeds to access the variable.

 [^1]: see: [Data-race freedom](https://docs.julialang.org/en/v1/manual/multi-threading/#Data-race-freedom) in the Julia manual.
 [^2]: see: [Side effects and mutable function arguments](https://docs.julialang.org/en/v1/manual/multi-threading/#Side-effects-and-mutable-function-arguments) in the Julia manual.